Lehsqa/GPTSupport/README.md

 ## Available Scripts

-First, you need run the script below for installing all packages
+First, you need run the script below for installing all packages and set your API_KEY of OpenAI in # src/config.py

 ### `pip3 install -r requirements.txt`